 Okay, so you know what BillFixers is all about, let me hit you with the pros and cons.
 In this case, there’s mostly good here because you really have nothing to lose.
 The aspect that immediately stood out to me when working with BillFixers on the Comcast bill is the customer service.
 They’re very responsiveness during this process.

 Another pro is there’s a potential to get major savings if you’re sitting on multiple bills.
 And the cost of the service comes out of the savings you get the first year, not out-of-pocket.

 For the one drawback, other reoccurring bills (your insurance specifically) are ones you should be negotiating for savings as well but they are not yet included in this service.
 However, BillFixers does mention expanding so hopefully this will be included in the future.

 Overall, I’m very impressed with the service that BillFixers has to offer.

-I wasn’t sure if BillFixers would be able to find me any savings because my husband and I had already tried a few times to work out another contract with Comcast.
+I wasn’t sure if BillFixers would be able to find me any savings because I had already tried a few times to work out another contract with Comcast.

-Of course, if you’re a good negotiator or knowledgeable about the deals and credits you can get with service providers, you can do this on your own and keep all of the savings.
+Of course, if you’re a good negotiator or knowledgeable about the deals and credits, you can do this on your own and keep all of the savings.